 A Director at Apollo Real Estate (ARI) is Buying Shares

-Yesterday, a Director at Apollo Real Estate (ARI), Michael Salvati, bought shares of ARI for $244.5K.
+Today, a Director at Apollo Real Estate (ARI), Eric Press, bought shares of ARI for $659.9K.

-This recent transaction increases Michael Salvati’s holding in the company by 48.61% to a total of $681.4K.
+This recent transaction increases Eric Press’ holding in the company by 74.49% to a total of $2.35 million.
+In addition to Eric Press, one other ARI executive reported Buy trades in the last month.

 See today’s analyst top recommended stocks >>